 Reality seems to be a dream I'm slowly waking up from, Lanka.
 Natalia rubbed her eyes, watching the golden sunshine growing darker and darker as it gets swallowed up by the cold, remorseless valley.
 A few jets whizzed by her ear, sounding like massive hornets drilling into her ears.
 Ow ow ow!
 The entire history of her disappears dust cloud by billowing dust cloud.
 She did not think that witnessing the destruction of a people would be as casual and plain as it was reading it.
 But these are useless thoughts now; Natalia murmured to herself, holding the hands of the child soldiers as they skipped down the alleyways, and everyone knows this is now nowhere.

 "Nico nico!" the children chant, raising their arms.
 Nico nico!
-Natalia ties to chant along, but no sound could come forth from her mouth.
+We are the sons of nothing.
+We are the daughters of nobody.
+We suck on the dusty air of a vacant planet.
+Natalia ties to chant along, but no sound could burst forth from her mouth, no matter how much she strained her throat.
 All hands on deck.
 Boots up over barbed wire and anonymous fields of experiments.
 Come and get it.
 The airs of forever smell like petroleum.
-"Mama!" one of them shouts to Natalia, pulling on her shirt, causing the whole carnival to screech halt.
+"Mama!" one of them shouts to Natalia, pulling on her shirt, causing the whole carnival to screech a terrible halt.
 "Look!"
 The horizon is full of towering mushroom clouds, standing tall like infinity trees.
 "Look!"
 A wave of dust covers the valley.
+Behold all you're heirs to.
 He pulls out a piece of chocolate-covered quark and hands it to Natalia.
 "I want you to have it because you're so pretty," he says.
 Natalia tried to cover the molten side of her face with her hair, before opening up her hand and mouthing with her lips a 'thank you.'
+They embrace.
+This is nice, isn't it?
 Now, do you remember your name?
-And he thinks for a bit, and he shakes his head, and he takes Natalia's hand, and they all take Natalia's hand and they sing "nico nico,"
+And he thinks for a bit, and he shakes his head, and he takes Natalia's hand, and they all take Natalia's hand and they sing together "nico nico," and the little tune goes:

 And they sing: